insanitywholesale/inherently.xyz/content/blog/docker-multi-binary-images.md

 ```
 Here are 4 different services, all easily using the same image.
 Just by redifining the command it's easy to simplify the development process by a quite a lot.
+It's worth noting that I've only shown the deployment manifests since the other ones don't have anything to do with the container image used.

+## Conclusion
+This is a short post mostly made up of code snippets but I hope you learned something and can improve your workflow with distributed microservice applications.